Excitation-Energy Transfer and Vibronic Relaxation through Light-Harvesting Dendrimer Building Blocks: a Nonadiabatic Perspective: Introduction

-Because setting a vibronic-coupling Hamiltonian model is not evident for high-dimensional situations in the absence of any upstream molecular symmetry, an effort was made here as regards the choice of the explicitly included degrees of freedom and how they should enter the various matrix entries (coupling or tuning; first or second order).
+Because setting a vibronic-coupling Hamiltonian model is not evident for high-dimensional situations in the absence of molecular-symmetry mode segregation (based on point-group properties), an effort was made here as regards the choice of the explicitly included degrees of freedom and how they should enter the model Hamiltonian matrix entries (off-diagonal coupling or diagonal tuning; linear or quadratic coordinate terms).

 Quite obviously, active modes should describe significant changes in molecular geometries occurring during EET between $\text{S}_{2}$ and $\text{S}_{1}$.
 As it stands, we chose a reduced 8-dimensional (8-D) and (1+2)-state model as a minimal description, with the most prominent 5 quinoidal and 3 acetylenic modes among a total of 138 (\cref{fig:quinace_modes_schematic}).